perbly/install/hub/docker/README.md

 ## Onify License

-Get your Onify docker license and add it as an environment variable in a `.env` file
+Get your Onify docker license key from hello@onify.co and add it as an environment variable in an `.env` file

 ```
 LICENSE=<license key>